bgirard/react-tree-table/README.md

 # Usage

 You may use SimpleReactTreeTable with a simplified data modal or you may use ReactTreeTable directly for better performance or if your data is too large or slow to fit fully in memory.

+# Attributions

+This component was forked from the shared components in the [Firefox Profiler](https://github.com/firefox-devtools/profiler).